-The plane goes down in a remote wilderness.
-Injured, with limited supplies and resources, and no shelter, they have to find a way to survive the cold and make their way back to civilization.
+The plane, however, goes down in a remote wilderness.
+Injured, with limited supplies and resources, and no shelter, Ashley and Ben have to find a way to survive the cold and make their way back to civilization.

 This may appear like a classic survival story, but don’t be fooled!
 It’s much more than that.